McKael/madonctl/README.md

 If you only provide the Mastodon instance, it will generate a configuration file with an application ID/secret for this instance and you will have to add the user credentials.

+Note that every variable from the configration file can also be set with an environment variable (e.g. `export MADONCTL_INSTANCE='https://mamot.fr'`).

 ### Usage

 The complete list of commands is available in the online help (`madonctl help`, `madonctl command --help`...)